jmcastagnetto/coursera-data-products-july2015/README.md

 Code for the Shiny app and the accompanying slides of the class project for the "Developing Data Products" class at Coursera.

-The code for Shiny app is in the dir `predict-child-height`, and the code for the RPresentation slides in the dir `rpres-predict-child-height`
+The code for Shiny app is in the `[predict-child-height](predict-child-height)` directory,and the code for the RPresentation slides in the `[rpres-predict-child-height](rpres-predict-child-height)` directory

 You can play with the Shiny App at the URL: